dice-group/glisten/docs/develop/core.md

 and add your Scorer name to the KDoc.

+Here you can see that you'll get some namespaces and a seed and a sampleSize if your algorithm needs that.

 Additionally you should add the name to the `Test.kt` file so Users can know that they can use your scorer.

 Do this by simply adding it to the Option description of the `scorerAlgorithm`  parameter like "The Scorer algorithm to use.
-Algorithms: [Copaal, MyScorer2000]"
+Algorithms: [Copaal, SampleCopaal, MyScorer2000]"

 ### Add your Scorer to Hobbit.